dechhay/Throttler/README.md

 ## How do I use it?

-By creating a Throttler instance, you can define a process via a closure, and customize the timing if desired.
+By creating a Throttler instance, you can define a process using a closure, and customize the timing if desired.
 After setting up, simply call `throttle()` on the Throttler instance, it's that easy!

 ## Example